-San Francisco USD Department of Technology Develops Plan for Safe and Successful Device Deployment in a COVID World
+San Francisco USD Develops Plan for Successful Device Deployment with Smart Lockers

 Like many school districts across the United States, the San Francisco Unified School District (SFUSD) is starting the 2020-21 school year remotely.
 The Department of Technology (DoT) for the SFUSD has made it their mission to prepare nearly 5,000 educators (over 400 of whom are new to the district) in all aspects of a digital classroom–from both a hardware and software perspective.
 Every minute leading up to the school year was critical to their readiness, as students’ education continues to hang in the balance.